ros-event-camera/metavision_driver/README.md

 - [Prophesee EVK4 (Gen 4 sensor)](https://www.prophesee.ai/event-camera-evk4/)

 Explicitly not supported: any data in the old EVT2 format.
-The sensor must produce data in the EVT3 format or later.
+The sensor must produce data in the EVT3 format.
+The new EVT4 format is not yet supported.

 ## Installation from binaries